Famous people from North East England of the past and present

-Tyneside engineer who invented the compound steam turbine and the famed vessel Turbinia which was by far the fastest ship in the world at the time (preserved in Newcastle’s Discovery Museum).
+Tyneside engineer who invented the compound steam turbine and the famed vessel Turbinia which was by far the fastest ship in the world at the time (it is preserved in Newcastle’s Discovery Museum).
 Telescopes, optics and searchlights were amongst other areas of Parsons ‘ expertise.
-Parsons was the son of the Earl of Rosse, a member of the Anglo-Irish aristocracy who was a noted astronomer.
-Though born in London and educated at Cambridge business and industry brought Charles to Newcastle where he worked for W.G Armstrong’s engineering works and then Clarke Chapman and Co before forming his own Tyneside company in 1889 for the manufacture of turbo generators.
+Parsons was the son of the Earl of Rosse, a member of the Anglo-Irish aristocracy and his father was a noted astronomer.
+Though born in London and educated at Cambridge business and industry brought Charles to Newcastle where he worked for W.G Armstrong’s engineering works and then for Clarke Chapman and Co before forming his own Tyneside company in 1889 for the manufacture of turbo generators.
 The first power station in the world to use such generators was at Newcastle’s Forth Banks.
 Facilitating the mass generation of electrical power arguably makes Parsons ‘the man who invented the twentieth century’.

 Railway Maker Quaker